H-DNA/lox-lang/README.md

-# The Lox programming languages
+# The Lox programming language

 This repo contains some implementations of the Lox programming language (with some modifications to the grammar).